 When a federal employee retires, the federal agency should notify the child support agency and provide the name and address of the federal payroll agency or processing center responsible for paying the retirement benefit.

-Electronic Termination (eTerm) on the Employer Services Web App on OCSE's Child Support Portal allows you to notify the state child support agency electronically when an employee terminates.
+Electronic Termination (eTerm) on the on OCSE Child Support Portal allows you to notify the state child support agency electronically when an employee terminates.
 If you would like to report terminations online and are not currently registered, you can:

-Complete the NOTIFICATION OF EMPLOYMENT TERMINATION OR INCOME STATUS section of the IWO and fax or mail it to the child support agency, court, or attorney that issued the IWO.
+You can complete the NOTIFICATION OF EMPLOYMENT TERMINATION OR INCOME STATUS section of the IWO and fax or mail it to the child support agency that issued the IWO.
 Some states accept this information over the telephone or on the state’s website.
 You should provide the following information:

 You may alert your employee to make child support payments directly to the child support agency to avoid payment interruptions until the employee’s new employer receives an IWO.